Regulated Air Cargo Agent (RACA) Frequently Asked Questions (FAQs)

 Need more information?

-For more information on the changes to the AACA scheme, or any of the other incoming changes to air cargo security, visit the Department's website at https://infrastructure.gov.au/security/air-cargo/.
+For more information on the changes to the RACA & AACA schemes, or any other changes to air cargo security, visit the Department's website at infrastructure.gov.au/security/air-cargo/.